 --enable-newline-is-crlfto the configure command.
 There is a fourth option, specified by

 --enable-newline-is-anycrlfwhich causes PCRE2 to recognize any of the three sequences CR, LF, or CRLF as indicating a line ending.
-Finally, a fifth option, specified by
+A fifth option, specified by

 By default, the sequence \R in a pattern matches any Unicode newline sequence, independently of what has been selected as the line ending sequence.
 If you specify

 --enable-bsr-anycrlfthe default is changed so that \R matches only CR, LF, or CRLF.
-Whatever is selected when PCRE2 is built can be overridden by applications that use the called.
+Whatever is selected when PCRE2 is built can be overridden by applications that use the library.

 --with-link-size=3to the configure command.
 The value given must be 2, 3, or 4.
 For the 16-bit library, a value of 3 is rounded up to 4.
 In these libraries, using longer offsets slows down the operation of PCRE2 because it has to load additional data when handling them.
 For the 32-bit library the value is always 4 and cannot be overridden; the value of --with-link-size is ignored.

-Internally, PCRE2 has a function called match(), which it calls repeatedly (sometimes recursively) when matching a pattern with the pcre2_match() function.
-By controlling the maximum number of times this function may be called during a single matching operation, a limit can be placed on the resources used by a single call to pcre2_match().
+The pcre2_match() function increments a counter each time it goes round its main loop.
+Putting a limit on this counter controls the amount of computing resource used by a single call to pcre2_match().
 The limit can be changed at run time, as described in the pcre2api documentation.
 The default is 10 million, but this can be changed by adding a setting such as

 PCRE2 uses fixed tables for processing characters whose code points are less than 256.
 By default, PCRE2 is built with a set of tables that are distributed in the file src/pcre2_chartables.c.dist.
 These tables are for ASCII codes only.
 If you add